 That won’t change on my end, but have you been making any changes in your kitchen?
 I’m constantly on the hunt for the best ingredients I can use.

 Years ago I wrote a post about a few ingredients that I feel (yes, it’s my opinion) no one should have in their kitchen.
-You’ll find it here.
+You’ll find my list of what should not be in anyone’s kitchen here.

 One of my biggest soap box rants was about tomatoes, and tomato sauce.
-Oh yes, I really had my biggest diatribe here when I saw a “recipe” for tomato sauce and almost had a heart attack.
+Oh yes, I really had my biggest vent online when I saw a horrible “recipe” for pasta sauce and almost had a heart attack.
 I followed that post with my Italian family’s recipe for a super quick and easy tomato sauce that’s ready before the pasta is.

 “Tomatoes are naturally low in sugars and fats but rich in vitamin A, vitamin C, potassium, minerals, fibres and antioxidants like lycopene, making them a concentrated burst of beneficial substances.”